fogg-lab/tissue-model-analysis-tools/README.md

 * Cell area computation (of Z projected images)
 * Z projection of image Z stacks
 * Invasion depth computation (of Z stacks)
-* Quantify blood vessel formation (number of branches, lengths of branches)
+* Quantify microvessel formation (number of branches, lengths of branches)

 To use these tools: